 We might not garden together but we can be gardeners together.

-Gertrude Jekyll had a profound effect on me as well as thousands of modern gardeners.
+Gertrude Jekyll had a profound effect thousands of gardeners.
 Jekyll’s use of color, texture, and harmony furthered the garden as a place that draws one in – both visually and physically.
-Jekyll’s garden was a defined and deliberate place, not just a collection of plants next to a wall.4
+Jekyll’s garden was a defined and deliberate place, not just a collection of plants next to a wall.

 In 1931, a few years before he died, Robinson gave Jekyll a copy of his influential The Wild Garden.
 It was inscribed thus: